 The only other thing that all dogs need is attention to their teeth.
 Brushing a dog’s teeth will reduce the overall number of times you will need to get professional dental work done.
-Use a specifically designed dog tooth brush and a tooth paste.
-Never use human toothpaste on a dog.

 The Belgian Malinois Dog is a highly intelligent dog that responds well to training.
 In fact, these dogs need the daily stimulation of training to keep them happy.
 Training and Socialization should begin the day the puppy comes into the home.